kpac567/port/README.md

 There are the two projects I have worked on so far each have a button to the git hub
-The Brown Bag does not have the heroku link in the github because it does not exist yet
+The Brown Bag does not have the heroku link in the github because it does not exist yet.